magaloop/contact_book/README.md

 # Contact Book

-This Ruby on Rails + React application is the starting point for several interview tasks for software developer jobs at Magaloop.
-Interview tasks are formulated as features to be implemented in this app, and will be provided to you after receiving your job application.
+This Ruby on Rails + React application is the starting point for the interview tasks for software developer jobs at Magaloop.
+Interview tasks are formulated as features to be implemented in this app, and will be provided to you after receiving your job application, along with detailed instructions.

 When working on the interview task: